Before we get to see our work, we have some choices as to how it appears.

 select is the most powerful and complex command in SQL.

 The * is a wild card, which may be familiar to you from other computer adventures.
-In this case, it means show ALL the fields for each record matching our requisition.
+In this case, it means ALL the fields for each record matching our requisition.

 We could also ask for a single field, or any combination of them: